 Important dates: Registration starts March 4 and ends April 1, 2020.
 Kits will be shipped around May 18, 2020.

-Class schedule: Lesson 1 will be posted on June 3, Lesson 2 will be posted June 17 and Lesson 3 will be posted on July 1.
+Class schedule: Lesson 1 will be posted on June 30, Lesson 2 will be posted July 15 and Lesson 3 will be posted on July 29.
+(These dates have been updated due to shipping delays)

 Prerequisites: some experience working from charts and diagrams; using a laying tool; and working on 18-count canvas.